mixxxdj/mixxx/source/chapters/vinyl_control.rst

    Using Mixxx together with turntables and external mixer

-.. note:: You must set the input mode of your sound card to *phono* if you have
+.. note:: Many modern turntables have a *Line/Phono* select switch.
+If yours
-          standard turntables.
-Many modern turntables have a *Line/Phono* select switch.
-If yours does, make sure it matches the input or switch setting on your sound card.
+          does, make sure it matches the input or switch setting on your sound card.

 .. raw:: pdf